Efficient Approximation Schemes for Stochastic Probing and Selection-Stopping Problems: Adaptive .

-\section{Adaptive \ProbeMax}
+\section{Adaptive \ProbeMax.}

 In what follows, we employ our algorithmic framework to design an EPTAS for the adaptive \ProbeMax problem, as formally stated in Theorem~\ref{thm:AdapProbeMax}.
-This application would require the full-blown features of our \Santa problem, whose specifics are provided in \S\ref{sec:santaClaus}.

-\subsection{Preliminaries}
+\subsection{Preliminaries.}

 Similarly to its non-adaptive variant, an instance of the adaptive \ProbeMax problem consists of $n$ independent non-negative random variables $X_1, \ldots, X_n$.
-For any subset $S \subseteq [n]$, we use ${\cal M}(S) := \max_{i \in S} X_i$ to designate the maximum value over the subcollection of variables $\{ X_i \}_{i \in S}$.
+For any subset $S \subseteq [n]$, we use ${\cal M}(S) = \max_{j \in S} X_j$ to designate the maximum value over the subcollection of variables $\{ X_j \}_{j \in S}$.
 Given a cardinality bound of $k$ on the number of variables to be chosen, our objective is to \emph{adaptively} identify a subset $S \subseteq [n]$ that maximizes $\expar{ {\cal M}(S) }$.
-Here, ``adaptively'' means that the required algorithm is a \emph{policy} (i.e., decision tree) for sequentially deciding on the next variable to be probed, depending on the outcomes observed up until that point in time.
+Here, ``adaptive'' implies that the required algorithm is a \emph{policy} (i.e., decision tree) for sequentially deciding on the next variable to be probed, depending on the outcomes observed up until that point in time.

-\textbf{Block-adaptive policies.} The reduction we propose in this section will exploit the notion of a block-adaptive policy, as defined by Fu et al.~\cite{FLX-ICALP18}.
+\paragraph{Block-adaptive policies.} The reduction we propose will exploit the notion of a block-adaptive policy, as defined by Fu et al.~\cite{FLX-ICALP18}.
 Formally, such policies correspond to a decision tree $\calT$ where each node $B$ represents a \emph{block} that designates a subset $\calT_B \subseteq [n]$ of variable indices.
-This tree translates to a policy for adaptive \ProbeMax where, starting at the root, we simultaneously probe all random variables in the current block $B$, and depending on the outcome $\calM(\calT_B)$, decide which child block to probe next.
-A block adaptive policy $\calT$ is said to be \emph{feasible} for \ProbeMax when on every root-leaf path: (a)~Each variable appears at most once; and (b)~The total number of variables is at most $k$.
+This tree translates to an adaptive policy where, starting at the root, we simultaneously probe all random variables in the current block $B$, and depending on the outcome $\calM(\calT_B)$, decide which child block to probe next.
+A block adaptive policy $\calT$ is said to be \emph{feasible} when on every root-leaf path: (a)~Each variable appears at most once; and (b)~The total number of variables is at most $k$.